Coder33485/JsonDatabaseToolchain/README.md

 > `Add a row` and `Add multiple rows` can cancel the operation when entering the first value of each line, enter '/exit' '$exit' 'exit' or not. <br/>
 > All other operations that require data entry can be canceled before the final entry is completed, and a null value can be submitted in either input box. <br/>
 > Other operations that do not require data entry cannot be canceled.

+## About modules

+Support mounting external modules for operating databases, and allow external modules to use the input box of the editor to obtain data, but the number of data bars is fixed. <br/>
+The external module must have three functions: `ModuleInit` `ModuleMain` and `ModuleFree` for `Initialize Module` `Main Entry Function` and `Free Module`. <br/>
+External modules can be unloaded. <br/>
+Entries left over from external modules in the menu cannot be cleared for the time being. <br/>
+Put the module DLL into the program directory to load automatically when the program starts.

 ## At last